Advertiser disclosure

 Meal delivery as a solution to food waste

 If you prefer a wide range of traditional meals, Home Chef, our favorite meal kit company, has down-to-earth selections like pasta and rice bowls and pork chops with vegetables.
-The cost is slightly more affordable than competitors which makes it great for families or those on a budget.
-You can choose between servings for two, four, six, or eight people and meal choices are rated by difficulty.
+The cost is slightly more affordable than the higher-end competitors, bordering in the middle, which makes it great for families or those on a budget.
+You can choose between servings for two, four, six with 2-6 recipes delivered a week.

-But since so many of us have dietary restrictions, you may appreciate the fact that HelloFresh has more options from low-carb to vegetarian meals.
-You can toggle between plans for two or four people and customize your selection to vegetarian, family-friendly, or low calorie if you don’t want the meat and vegetable plan.
+But since so many of us have dietary restrictions, you may appreciate the fact that HelloFresh has more health-forward options for your wellness goals from low-carb to vegetarian meals starting at $9.99 per serving.
+You can toggle between plans for two or four people (for 2-6 meals a week) and customize your selections among 45+ weekly recipes and 100+ seasonal and convenience items options.
 As with Home Chef, it’s not only a great way to minimize waste, but you’ll also learn cooking techniques from expert chefs.
-I’ve also noticed that Home Chef often has special deals running that are definitely worth checking out.

 Low income folks can’t afford “experiences”